Story

 Resolve to save:

 • Don't drive aggressively!
-On top of being unsafe, speeding, rapid acceleration, and sharp braking waste gas, thus lowering your car's gas mileage by 15-30% at highway speeds.
+On top of being unsafe, speeding, rapid acceleration, and sharp braking waste gas, lowering your car's gas mileage by 15-30% at highway speeds.
 (FuelEconomy.gov)

 July